sillsdev/config-r/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-> :warning: We ship this as part of our [product](https://github.com/BloomBooks/BloomDesktop), but some features (search and nested screens) have not made it to production yet.
+> :warning: We ship this as part of our [product](https://github.com/BloomBooks/BloomDesktop), but search has not made it to production yet.
 In addition, we may make visual changes over time.
 Finally, the only documentation is the code and the storybook stories.

 ## Screenshots